 We have received a notice issued from the Japan Patent Office (JPO) indicating that a third party filed an opposition against our Japanese Patent No. 6346121.
-We are in the process of replying by amendment of our claims to the Japanese Patent Office, which we believe would allow us to overcome the prior art cited in the opposition.
+The claim amendment was filed by Acasti and the Company was successful in overcoming the prior art cited in the opposition.

 The trademark CaPre® is registered in the United States, Canada, Australia, China, Japan and Europe.
 We are currently in the process of developing a new brand name and logo for CaPre for launch into the U.S. market.
 That name, once it is developed, will be trademarked in all of the major jurisdictions around the world.
-In addition, two PCT applications that cover our encapsulation apparatus and manufacturing process while maintaining industrial trade secrets and know-how.
-We also filed a provisional application directed to our RKO manufacturing process.
+In addition, two PCT applications that cover our encapsulation apparatus and manufacturing process have been filed in all territories under the PCT treaty, while maintaining industrial trade secrets and know-how.
+We have also filed a provisional application covering our starting material composition (RKO) for the use of CaPre manufacturing.